A hymn for the isolated

 1. Reeling On The Edge 2.
 Incarnation Off 3.
 Truth In The Hands Of Judas 4.
 Just Another Scar (live) 5.
 Dawn For The Living (live) 6.
 F.O.A.D. (live)

-The wittily named mini album The First EP was basically just a teaser between Grinder's full-length albums.
+The wittily named mini album The 1st EP was basically just a teaser between Grinder's full-length albums.
 The featured three studio tracks could be directly from Dead End as the style and production are quite identical to the mentioned release.
 It's still good but not too remarkable or anything.
-As for the live tracks, I'm not exactly into live recordings but these are actually very well done - with a sound quality that rivals and even surpasses the studio albums of many other bands.
-Briefly put, The First EP is a satisfying Grinder release although it is also quite short and contains nothing to be considered too essential.
+As for the live tracks, their value may depend on whether you are into live recordings, but these are actually very well done - with a sound quality that rivals and even surpasses the studio albums of many other bands.
+Briefly put, The 1st EP is a satisfying Grinder release although it is also quite short and contains nothing to be considered too essential.

 GRINDER - Nothing Is Sacred